 Once you’ve planted your garden and new bushes, lay down mulch.
 Mulch reduces evaporation and prevents soil erosion.

-Did you plant any herbs or vegetables?
-Perfect!
+Planting an herb garden or a vegetable garden is a great way to save.
 That’s less for you to buy at the grocery store.

 When creating a more sustainable home going solar makes a big impact.
 We suggest every smart homeowner installs solar panels on their roof.
 Using renewable resources cuts down on the need for burning fossil fuels and reduces your power bill.